 This minor will help prepare students to support individuals of all abilities through hands on experiences and up to date knowledge and instruction from the field of special education.
-Students will gain information on a wide variety of disabilities including learning disabilities, Autism, and Deaf.
-Students will be required to complete field work hours in a classroom or other relevant setting in some classes and will be expected to apply the knowledge and skills they have learned to their real world settings.
+Students will gain information on a wide variety of disabilities including high and low incidence disabilities.
+Students will be required to complete field work hours in a classroom or other relevant setting in some courses and will be expected to apply the knowledge and skills they have learned to their real world settings.
 Courses cover a wide breadth of knowledge including disabilities in the general education classroom, psychology, disability studies, and hands on strategies to teach skills.

 |Required Courses (Total of 12 Credits)||Credits|

 |EDU 405 - Inclusive Methods and Data-Based Decision Making||3|